Do I Need Business Renters Insurance?

-A business rental insurance plan will bundle liability and property specific for rentals.
-So, together the insurance will cover the same things as most general liability and property policies.
+Business renters insurance will bundle liability and property-specific policies for rentals.
+The combined policies will cover the same things as most general liability and property policies.

-- Destruction Of Property Due To Fire/Smoke Damage: Business rental insurance will cover the cost of damage and destruction because of a fire or smoke damage.
+- Destruction Of Property Due To Fire/Smoke Damage: Business renters insurance will cover the cost of damage and destruction because of a fire or smoke damage.

-- Damage Due to Theft/Vandalism: If someone burglarizes your store or vandalizes your store or warehouse, the policy will cover the cost of clean-up and replacements/reimbursements for your property.
+- Malicious Damage (Theft/Vandalism): If someone burglarizes or vandalizes your store or warehouse, the policy will cover the cost of cleanup and replacements/reimbursements for your property.

-- Medical & Legal Fees If A Client Is Hurt: Traditionally called “Slip and Fall” coverage, general liability will help cover medical care to a hurt client or customer and help provide legal protection.
+- Medical & Legal Fees If A Client Is Hurt: Traditionally called “Slip and Fall” coverage, general liability will help cover medical and legal fees after an accident involving a client or customer.

-- Equipment Replacement After Damage/Destruction: Your policy will specifically list equipment and inventory that are covered.
+- Equipment Replacement After Damage/Destruction: Your policy will list the equipment and inventory it covers.

 What Business Renters Insurance Doesn’t Cover

-It’s easy to assume that when you get insurance, you’re covering yourself from all disasters and all loss, but that’s not the case.
+It’s easy to assume that when you get renters insurance for a business policy, you’re covering yourself from all disasters and all losses, but that’s not the case.
 Each policy has certain exemptions and/or additional endorsements to round out the policy.

-- Floods: Water damage due to flooding is covered in its own flood policy.
+- Floods: Water damage due to flooding is covered in a separate flood policy.

-- Earthquakes: If you live in a place known for earthquakes (or perhaps a place–like I do–where every day you are reminded that the Cascadia Subduction Zone will destroy your world), this will be an add-on to your rental insurance.
+- Earthquakes: If you live in a place known for earthquakes, this will be an add-on to your rental insurance.

-- Damage Due To Negligence: If the insurance agency can prove that the damage caused to the building was because of negligence or employee criminal activity, they do not have to fulfill the claim.
+- Damage Due To Negligence: If the insurance agency can prove that the damage caused to the building was because of negligence or employee criminal activity, it does not have to fulfill the claim.

-- Pest Problems: Your ant infestation is your landlord’s problem.
+- Pest Problems: Your ant infestation isn’t your landlord’s problem.
 At least according to most business rental insurance plans.
 Your insurance agency won’t cover pest control or structural damage caused by pests.

-- Loss Of Income Due To Closed Doors: Even if the accident or disaster is covered (like a fire) for your personal property, the loss of business income is not covered.
+- Loss Of Income Due To Closed Doors: Even if the accident or disaster is covered (such as a fire) for your personal property, the loss of business income is not covered.
 Business interruption insurance is the additional endorsement needed to insure income in the event of a loss.

-When you are renting a business location, it’s important to sit down with the landlord and your lease agreement and outline what is specifically covered in his/her insurance plan.
+When renting a business location, it’s important to sit down with the landlord and your lease agreement and outline what is specifically covered by their insurance plan.
 Once you know what’s covered and insured on their end, you can work to fill in the gaps with your own insurance.
 Here are some questions to ask yourself about your business as you start thinking about insurance:

-- Are you renting a storefront location?
+- Are you renting a storefront?
 And how much foot traffic does it get?

-- Do you conduct any part of your business on the internet?
+- Do you conduct any part of your business online?

-- Are you located in an area of the world that sometimes experiences a natural disaster (hurricane, tornado, ice-storm, flooding, wildfires)?
+- Are you located in an area that sometimes experiences natural disasters (hurricanes, tornadoes, ice storms, flooding, wildfires)?

-- Could you pay your employee’s income if your business closed for a few weeks?
+- Could you pay your employees’ incomes if your business was forced to close for a few weeks?

-- Does your business depends on other businesses for supplies?
+- Does your business depend on other businesses for supplies?
 Or is there a leader property that feeds into your property?